paulffm/Continuous-Time-Diffusion-Models-for-Discrete-Data/README.md

 ## Usage

-This implementation offers example scripts for training SDDM and tauLDR models to generate datasets such as [CIFAR10](https://www.cs.toronto.edu/~kriz/cifar.html), [MNIST](http://yann.lecun.com/exdb/mnist/), [maze](https://github.com/Turidus/Python-Maze/tree/master), and synthetic data from [this paper](https://arxiv.org/pdf/2211.16750).
+This implementation offers example scripts for training SDDM and tauLDR models to generate datasets such as [CIFAR10](https://www.cs.toronto.edu/~kriz/cifar.html), [MNIST](http://yann.lecun.com/exdb/mnist/), [maze](https://github.com/Turidus/Python-Maze/tree/master), and [synthetic](https://arxiv.org/pdf/2211.16750) data.
 These scripts simplify the training process by providing pre-configured settings.
 To begin training or continue training your models, simply adjust the paths at the beginning of the script as follows:

 ```python
 def main():